lizzybrooks/python-possible/reader-01-the-command-line.md

 * Drag a folder or file onto the terminal to fill in its absolute path
 * Type ctrl-a to move your cursor to the beginning of the line, and ctrl-e to the end

+## Further fun

+There are lots of programs that you can run through the command line interface, so feel free to explore and try things out.

+There's a software called youtube-gl that allows you to download any video from youtube.You can use that in combination with a command line video editor called ffmpeg to do some really cool stuff.
+[Here's a tutorial to get you started with that.](https://github.com/antiboredom/automating-video-itp/blob/master/FFMPEG.md)

+Congratulations on your new knowledge.
+Remember, it's just the beginning.
+If you want to explore more of what the command line can do, [here is a good, thorough tutorial](https://www.learnenough.com/command-line-tutorial/basics).